krisarmstrong/seed/docs/internal/HEALTHCARE_MARKET_STRATEGY.md

 **Value Proposition:**

 > "Manage all your healthcare clients from one platform.
-LuminetIQ Enterprise provides fleet-wide
+The Seed Enterprise provides fleet-wide
 > visibility, comparative analytics, and white-label compliance reports.
 Prove value with automated
 > HIPAA evidence, predictive maintenance alerts, and professional WiFi planning.
 Turn compliance
 > from cost center to profit center."